When you want all the cozy, warm flavors of Middle Eastern food with one-pan convenience, try these Sheet Pan Chicken Shawarma Bowls!

-More specifically, I’m here for the Indian food and these Sheet Pan Chicken Shawarma Bowls.
+More specifically, I’m here for these Sheet Pan Chicken Shawarma Bowls.
 They’re my current obsession.
-Think: Burrito bowl, but with warm, Indian food-inspired spices like cumin, coriander, paprika, and turmeric.
+Think: Burrito bowl, but with warm, Middle Eastern-inspired spices like cumin, coriander, paprika, and turmeric.
 Piled high with roasted veggies, crisp lettuce, crunchy cucumbers, and sweet cherry tomatoes then drizzled with a cilantro-lime sauce.

 Disclaimer: This post contains affiliate links that will not change your price but will share some commission.